Revolution Around the World

 The individual Poles who did travel to the United States appear to have predominantly sided with the Revolutionary efforts.
 This could be attributed Poland’s own political strife in dealing with what many Poles perceived to be oppressive empires infringing upon their country’s sovereignty and individual liberties.
 The revolutionary ideas of equality, self-determination, and new systems of government also appealed to the principles of the Enlightenment held by some people in Poland at the time, similar to what was also happening in France.
 Like many aspiring lesser nobles and out-of-work nobility from places like France, some Poles saw opportunity for advancement and glory in serving the Revolutionary cause.

-Who were the key Polish players in this story?
+Who were the famous Polish people involved in the American Revolution?

 Two of the most recognized Polish names from the Revolutionary War are Thaddeus Kościuszko and Casimir Pulaski.
 Both traveled to the United States and volunteered their military skills to the Revolutionary cause.
 Kościuszko was a brilliant engineer and tactician whose recommendations and strategies were instrumental in victories both in the Northern and Southern theatres of the war.
 Pulaski is called the “Father of the American Cavalry” and used his knowledge and prowess of mounted troops to support the Revolutionary war effort in the field.